Kids in Costa Rica Featured

 We walked in with our eyes wide open to the fact that this is a tourist trap and I’d do it again.
 My son asked every night after if we could return.

-They cater to kids well, they offer a kids menu, the servers interact with children well, and of course, a grounded plane smack dab in the middle of the dining room.
+They cater to kids in Costa Rica well, they offer a kids menu, the servers interact with children well, and of course, a grounded plane smack dab in the middle of the dining room.

 They don’t seat tables inside the plan, there is just a bar, and the cockpit is open to explore!